Abdelouahed06/daiif_js_tp/README.md

 ## Features

-- Fetches user data from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/users).
+- Fetches user data from json file.
 - Displays user information like name, email, phone, and city in a responsive card layout.

 ## Setup Instructions